J. David Legan, PhD

 Below are resources from David:

-This webinar discusses what is flow cytometry, advantages and disadvantages of flow cytometry, and marketplace examples and investigative case studies.
-Original airdate June 27, 2023.
+This is a follow up on our very successful previous webinar session where we discussed what is flow cytometry, advantages and disadvantages of flow cytometry, and marketplace examples and investigative case studies.
+Original airdate August 8, 2023.